afourmy/pyNMS/README.md

 - [x] Dinic algorithm to find the maximum flow
 - [x] Suurbale algorithm to find the shortest edge-disjoint pair
 - [x] Use LP to solve RWA simple version
+- [x] Algorithm to determine link weight in order to optimize load sharing (is-is/ospf optimization)
 - [ ] Improved Suurbale/Bhandari to find the K (maximally) edge/edge&nodes disjoint paths
 - [ ] Prim algorithm to find the minimum spanning tree
 - [ ] Minimum cut.
-- [ ] Loop detection algorithm with BFS
 - [ ] Use a genetic algorithm to solve RWA, compare with LP
 - [ ] Degree centrality. number of neighbor of each node (graph + make node size depend on it)
-- [ ] Algorithm to determine link weight in order to optimize load sharing (is-is/ospf optimization)
 - [ ] Protection-based link dimensioning: IGP reconvergence, FRR, etc

 ## Links